 Muhammad Zia, a Grade 6 learner at Curro Aurora, is asking President Ramaphosa to read his poem to the nation.
 As an avid poet who has had to stay at home during the lockdown, he decided to pen down a poem for the nation titled ‘THE UNKNOWN’.

-A dedicated, hardworking individual who strives for excellence in all that he undertakes, Mr Moses is a lifelong teacher and learner at heart.
+As a dedicated, hardworking individual who strives for excellence in all that he undertakes, Mr Moses is a lifelong teacher and learner at heart.
 He is currently studying toward his Masters Degree in Education Management and holds a Bachelor of Education (Honours) Degree in Education Management, Law and Policy Studies.

-Driven by a passion for education, St Dominics can look forward to positive growth under Mr Moses’ leadership.
+Driven by a passion for education, St Dominics Newcastle can look forward to positive growth under Mr Moses’ leadership.

 Johannesburg, 30 April 2020: Curro Krugersdorp, a school in the Curro Holdings group, has stepped up in the fight against COVID-19 in South Africa by offering the services of their two 3D printers and school staff.
 The printers have aided in the printing of protective face shields, which have recently been donated to Helen Joseph hospital and Panorama Retirement Village for medical workers currently fighting against the virus.
 The school gives special thanks to Ms Magdelene de Kock, Computer Applications Technology teacher at Curro Krugersdorp for all her time and effort with this initiative.